SWE-fficiency: Can Language Models Optimize Real-World Repositories on Real Workloads?: Impact Statement

-\textsc{SWE-fficiency} is collected entirely from public repositories with licenses that permit software usage that our contributions are in accordance with.
-Details of the licenses are included in Table \ref{tab:repo_licenses}.
-We do not collect information about GitHub pull request authors during data collection or evaluation, and \textsc{SWE-fficiency} does not use GitHub data beyond what is available via public API.
-Our work did not involve any human subject participation: we did not crowdsource or recruit human task workers for any part of \textsc{SWE-ffficiency}.
+\paragraph{Data Ethics and Release.} \textsc{SWE-fficiency} is collected entirely from public repositories with permissive licenses (Table~\ref{tab:repo_licenses}) and uses only data available via the public GitHub API; we do not collect information about pull request authors.
+Our work did not involve any human subject participation: we did not crowdsource or recruit human task workers for any part of \textsc{SWE-fficiency}.
 For instance environment setup and annotation, the authors conducted all manual and semi-manual tasks.
-For the benchmark release, we plan to open source the \textsc{SWE-fficiency} task instances, task collection and evaluation infrastructure, and the experimental results and model trajectories from the paper.
-We will also clearly document each component according to best practices and include channels for communication to engage the community to improve \textsc{SWE-fficiency}.